ARUP-NGS/cobalt/README.md

 Number of eigenvectors used to identify major axes of variation in data.

+We recommend at least 50 samples for training.
+Most importantly, the samples use for training MUST represent the type of conditions used to create the test samples.
+For instance, training samples should have insert sizes, on-target ratios, PCR duplicate percentages, that are typical of the test samples  - and these are just necessary, but not sufficient conditions!
+As with all CNV detection tools, results will be dependent on how similar the training samples are to the control samples.
+Even a few degrees difference during hybridization can have a profound impact on the quality of the CNV calls.

 ### CNV discovery

 Detecting CNVs in a test sample requires a model generated using the training procedure above.
+CNVs can be written either in BED for VCF (4.2) format.
+In addition, log2 ratios and supporting information can be written to a BED file if desired.

-Typical usage looks like:
+Typical CNV discovery usage looks like:

     cobalt predict -m my_new_model.model -d sample_depths.bed -o sample_cnvs.bed